-Each year ICMSA outline to the Minister for Finance details within the tax system that would improve Agriculture and farming in general.
-This take the form of a Pre- Budget Submission with is submitted in July of each year.
+Each year ICMSA outlines to the Minister for Finance details within the tax system that would improve Agriculture and farming in general.
+This takes the form of a Pre- Budget Submission with is submitted in advance of the Budget.

-Irish Agri-food and drink exports increased radidly in the last decade It is essential not only for rural Ireland and farm families but also the national economy that the Budget each year takes account of the risk to the economic benefits and contribution of Irish agriculture
+ICMSA believe Irish agriculture has an excellent opportunity to reach its full potential but with the key concerns being Climate Change, the structure of the CAP Strategic Plan and Nitrates regulations; Government taxation and spending policy is critical.
+It is essential not only for rural Ireland and farm families but also the national economy that each Budget takes account of the risk to the economic benefits and contribution of Irish agriculture particularly in a post Brexit environment.

 It is essential that incentives are put in place to ensure the continued growth and development of the most important indigenous sector in the Irish economy.